Ireland: Consultation launched on Ireland’s Knowledge Development Box

+On January 14 2015, the Irish Department of Finance launched a consultation process (the Consultation) on a new corporation tax incentive known as the Knowledge Development Box (KDB).
+The KDB will be similar to patent and innovation boxes which exist in other European countries.
+The intention of the Irish Minister for Finance is that the KDB "will be best in class and at a low, competitive and sustainable tax rate" and will comply with OECD and EU requirements.
 The public consultation paper (the Consultation Paper) draws heavily on the report issued by the OECD in September 2014 under Action 5 of the base erosion and profit shifting (BEPS) project.
 At this stage, it seems that only income arising from patents "and assets that are functionally equivalent to patents" will qualify for the KDB.
 Participants in the Consultation are invited to suggest what assets ought to be considered as functionally equivalent to patents for the purposes for the new regime.

 Income arising under the KDB will be taxed at a rate that is lower than Ireland's standard corporation tax rate (which stands at 12.5%).
 The Consultation Paper does not seek views on the rate that should apply.
 For the KDB to align with the Minister's stated aim of being "best in class", we believe that the rate should be no higher than 5%, given other equivalent European regimes apply a 5% rate.